matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   try again.

 :``M_CONSENT_NOT_GIVEN``:
-  Server requires consenting to a policy before it can be used.
+  Server requires the user to consent to a policy before it can be used.
 This error includes a ``consent_uri`` field to which the user should be sent so that they can consent.

 Some requests have unique error codes: